frantoro10/frantoro10/README.md

 ### 💻 About Me

-I’m **Francisco Toro**, a passionate Software Development student at Instituto Politécnico Córdoba (ISPC).
+I’m **Francisco Toro**, a passionate Software Developer student at Instituto Politécnico Córdoba (ISPC).
 Focused on building clean, efficient, and scalable web applications.

 I enjoy solving real-world problems through code and continuously learning new tools and frameworks.
 My goal is to create impactful projects and grow professionally in the software industry.